-The Lainejaur Nickel-Cobalt Project (refer Figures 1 and 4) is centred on a historical Ni-Co-Cu mine which was operated in 1941 with a recorded production of 100,526t @ 2.21% Ni, 0.1% Co and 0.93% Cu.
-In 2007 and 2008, 43 diamond core holes were drilled by the previous explorer for approximately 13,200m within a limited 0.4km2 licence holding.
-The Berkut licence covers 41.2km2, including the historic licence, and the Company is investigating the down dip extensions of this mineralisation and the potential for repeat structures laterally.
+The Lainejaur Nickel-Cobalt Project in Sweden (refer Figures 1 and 3) is centred on a historical Ni-Co-Cu mine which was operated in 1941 with a recorded production of 100,526t @ 2.21% Ni, 0.1% Co and 0.93% Cu.
+In 2007 and 2008, 43 diamond core holes were drilled by the previous explorer for approximately 13,200m.
+At the time, the licence area was only 0.4km2.
+Berkut was able to secure this historical licence area along with the surrounding ground within a licence area covering 41.2km2.
+Berkut is investigating the down dip extensions of this mineralisation and the potential for repeat structures laterally.

-In February 2018, an updated Mineral Resource Estimate1 (refer Figure 4) was reported under JORC (2012) and is based upon a technical review undertaken by Berkut of the historical core, assays and logging.
-The reported Inferred resource of 460Kt @ 2.2% Ni, 0.15% Co and 0.7% Cu (above a 0.5% Ni lower cut off) is shown in Table 1.
+In February 2018, a Berkut released an updated Mineral Resource Estimate1 (refer Figure 4) was reported under JORC (2012) based upon a technical review undertaken by the Company of the historical core, assays and logging.

+The reported Inferred resource of 460Kt @ 2.2% Ni, 0.15% Co and 0.7% Cu (above a 0.5% Ni lower cut off) is shown in Table 1 (refer ASX announcement 12 February 2018).
-Zone Tonnes Ni Cu Со Au Pt Pd S Ni Cu Co

-Kt % % % Ppm ppm ppm % t T t

-Massive Sulphide 460 2.2 0.7 0.15 0.65 0.20 0.68 20.2 10,100 3,000 680
+Zone Tonnes Ni Cu Co Au Pt Pd S Ni Cu Со Kt % % % Ppm ppm ppm % t T t Massive 460 2.2 0.7 0.15 0.65 0.20 0.68 20.2 10,100 3,000 680 Sulphide -00 £.£ 0.7 0.15 0.05 0.20 0.00 20.2 10,100 5,000 000

-able 1 Lainejaur Deposit, February 2 2018 Inferred Mineral Resource Estimate (0.5% Ni cut off)
+Table 1 | Lainejaur Deposit, February 2018 Inferred Mineral Resource Estimate (0.5% Ni cut off)

-In January 2018 Berkut completed an electromagnetic ('EM') survey program at the Lainejaur Nickel-Cobalt Project to test the down-dip resource potential and to explore for conductive bodies in the region (refer announcement 12 February 2018).
-The work focussed on fixed loop EM ('FLEM') and down-hole EM surveys around the Lainejaur deposit, additional further reconnaissance moving loop EM surveys were conducted over look-a-like magnetic anomalies to the south and east of the deposit.
+Berkut completed an electromagnetic ('EM') survey program at the Lainejaur Nickel-Cobalt Project to test the down-dip resource potential and to explore for conductive bodies in the region (refer announcement 12 February 2018).
+The work focussed on fixed loop EM ('FLEM') and down-hole EM surveys around the Lainejaur Nickel-Cobalt deposit, additional further reconnaissance moving loop EM surveys ('MLEM') were conducted over look-a-like magnetic anomalies to the south and east of the deposit.
 The magnetic anomalies are interpreted to represent the folded continuation of the unit which hosts mineralisation.

-Berkut has completed additional FLEM and MLEM surveys over the Profile E region.
-The MLEM survey identified an anomaly ~400m to the east of the previous Profile E (now called Anomaly 1).
-The Berkut surveys were combined with historic data sets and re-interrogated, resulting in the identification of three untested EM targets - with Target 1 coinciding with Berkut's MLEM survey (refer Figure 5).
-The available records indicate that the three identified anomalies in Figure 3 have not been properly tested and remain valid targets.
-Further work to be undertaken includes investigations to collect the full drill hole data from the regional drilling around Lainejaur, assessment of the use of base of till sampling methods, and ongoing interpretation of historical geophysical and drilling data sets to firm up target generation.
+These geophysical surveys were combined with historic data sets and re-interrogated, resulting in the identification of three untested EM targets (refer Figure 4).
+The available records indicate that the three identified anomalies have not been properly tested and remain valid targets.
+Further work to be undertaken includes investigations to collect the full historical drill hole data from the regional drilling around the Lainejaur Nickel-Cobalt Project, assessment of the use of base of till sampling methods, and ongoing interpretation of historical geophysical and drilling data sets to firm up target generation.